cashubtc/nuts/XX.md

 At the end of this NUT, we define all the steps that Charlie should take to verify everything.
-If he follows the verification steps carefully, he can be confident that Alice's payments are valid and he doesn't need to contact the mint until he decides to close the channel.
+If he follows the verification steps carefully, he can be confident that Alice's payments are valid, and that she hasn't reused an older channel or an older funding token, and he doesn't need to contact the mint until he decides to close the channel.

+# Fees

 As Charlie's exits requires two _stages_, a first stage where he executes the _commitment transaction_, and a second stage